pluralsight/guides/in-review/front-end-javascript/using-angularfire2-to-build-ionic-2-firebase-apps/article.md

 </ion-content>
 ```

-The first 2 items created are just regular inputs, you can see everything about them in the [ionic docs](http://ionicframework.com/docs/v2/components/#inputs).
+The first two items created are just regular inputs; you can see everything about them in the [ionic docs](http://ionicframework.com/docs/v2/components/#inputs).
 We are just adding an `[(ngModel)]` to them to hold the values.

 The third item is a date-time item, this is why Ionic is so awesome, you add that input and it will add a beautifully designed date picker to your app, you can read more about it [here](http://ionicframework.com/docs/v2/components/#datetime)

 And finally we add a button that calls the `createBill()` method passing the values of the inputs.

-Now we need to go to `bill-create.ts` and create that function, open the file and you'll see this:
+Now we need to go to `bill-create.ts` and create that function.
+Open the file and you'll see this:

 ```javascript
 import { Component } from '@angular/core';